George Diehl

-George Krause Diehl (February 25, 1918 – August 24, 1986) was a pitcher in Major League Baseball.
+George Krause Diehl (February 25, 1918 – August 24, 1986) was an American pitcher in Major League Baseball.
 He played for the Boston Braves.

 In 1938, Diehl was one of several players recruited from Allentown, Pennsylvania to play in Kingsport, Tennessee for the newly formed Kingsport Cherokees of the Appalachian League.
 Diehl began living in Kingsport after that point.
 He worked there in the mortgage business for decades before dying of a heart attack.